vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 the mouth, particularly on the lower middle, the pain subsided within a few minutes.
 I did not notice any bleeding when I brushed my teeth later at night and then the next day.

+## 2026-03-24 (off-cycle squeaky clean teeth check)

+On 2026-03-24, I did an off-cycle squeaky clean teeth check.
+I got variable squeakiness:

+* The front upper middle teeth were the most pronounced.

+* The front upper teeth on the left and right side were consistently squeaky, but less pronounced.

+* The front lower left and middle teeth were somewhat squeakly but less so than the upper teeth.

+* The front lower right teeth were not squeaky at all.

+* The back teeth (upper and lower) were somewhat squeaky in patches but not consistently so.